 Ios has this great natural harbor, one of the best in the Cyclades island group.
 Ios became an important port in prehistoric times, a place to stop when traveling between the mainland and Crete.
-There's a Cycladic era settlement from the middle of the third millennium BCE that I'll visit further down this page.
+I visited a Cycladic era settlement from the middle of the third millennium BCE, seen further down this page.

 Ios was influenced by the Minoan civilization, and then the following Mycenaean civilization.
 The Phoenicians likely had a presence here until the 9th century BCE.

-Ios is said to be famous for having many churches and chapels, with one tally counting 365.
-That's not at all surprising, although 365 being one for every day of the year is suspicious, too good of a story not to base it on that specific number.
+Ios is famous for having many churches and chapels, with one tally counting 365.
+That's not at all surprising, although 365 being one for every day of the year is suspicious, too good of a story not to adjust the count to that specific number.

 The population was 2,024 at the 2011 census, down from 3,500 in the 19th century.
 It declined steadily from the 1940s to the early 1970s.
 365 churches and chapels for 3,500 people would be one for every 9.6 people, 365 for 2,024 people would be 5.5 people for every church or chapel.

 On Folegandros with its 765 inhabitants, I counted 51 churches and chapels on the map in the town square, giving it at least one church or chapel for every 15 people.
 If that count of 365 on Ios is correct, that would mean that Ios has more per capita but not implausibly so.